Yuya Takeda, Osaka, Japan

 Yuya was also invited to participate in the Global Citizenship Initiative at Becker College.
 He is a member of the sub-committee on Campus Culture and International Students.
 His service will contribute to the College’s work as part of the American Council on Education (ACE) Internationalization Laboratory project.

 Yuya says he loves travel, as well as photography, music, and art.
-A graduate of Ryukoku University, in Kyoto, Japan, Yuya holds a bachelor’s degree in English and American culture, and has plans to become an international student advisor.
+A graduate of Ryukoku University, in Kyoto, Japan, Yuya holds a bachelor’s degree in English and American culture, and has worked as an international student advisor.
 He first came to the United States in 2008, to learn English in Berkley, Calif.
-He also studied in Liverpool, England, and traveled to 25 European countries.
+He also studied in Liverpool, England, and traveled to 30 countries in Europe, North America, East Asia, and South East Asia.

 “I wanted to try something new, creative, and positive; it’s been amazing,” Yuya says about his decision to immerse himself in Western culture.
 “Becker College has a very strong sense of community and solidarity that is hard to feel in big universities.
 This is very inspiring and encouraging.
 Ever since I came here, I have felt a surprising number of times that, ‘I love my college.’”